michal-flaska/regular-to-admin/README.md

 It's meant for **ONE TIME use** in specific situations.
 For example:

-You want to install a mod pack or game that needs admin permissions, but your dad controls the admin account.
-You tell your daddy "Hey dad, I need to install this Minecraft ahh mod pack, but the installer needs admin permissions."
-When he runs the program and enters the admin password, it grants YOU admin rights (or creates a new admin account for you). - **The actual internal joke between me and my friend**
+You want to have admin permissions, but you are standard user and your dad controls the admin account.
+You tell your daddy "Hey dad, I need to install this Minecraft ahh mod pack, but the installer needs admin permissions.
+Can you please install it for me??"
+When he runs the program and enters the admin password, the evil program grants YOU admin rights - **The actual internal joke between me and my friend**

 After that, you have permanent admin access and don't need to ask anymore.